Likoma Island LOCAL’s GUIDE [Things To Do – Facts – Photo Gallery]

 Lounge at Mango Drift

-Being such small islands, and still pretty off-the-beaten-path, there’s not so many accommodation options in Likoma and Chizumulu.
+Being such small islands, and still pretty off-the-beaten-path, there are not so many accommodation options in Likoma and Chizumulu.

-Those there are though, are quite cool, although food quality is a bit lacking.
-We checked out most of them personally, here they are.
+Those there are though, are quite cool, although the food quality is a bit lacking.
+We checked out most of them personally, and here they are.

 rooms accommodation likoma mango drift